Quansight/demo-dashboards/noaa_tides/README.md

 to building a multi-page app by stringing together the individual dashboard pages.
 We by add the suffix of `.servable()` to the final Panel object we want as our
 final dashboard.
 Finally, this notebook can then be deployed via command line:
-`panel serve water_dashboard_v6.ipynb`.
+`panel serve water_dashboard.ipynb`.
 Alternately, it can be served via CDSDashboards
 on a JupyterHub or Nebari server.